srid/ema/docs/start.md

 [^cabal]: If you are using `cabal` rather than Nix, run `ghcid` in place of `bin/run`.

 That should start the Ema dev server displaying a simple website.
-Go ahead and try modifying either the Markdown content in `./content` or the Haskell source in `./src/Main.hs`, and observe how the web view updates [instantly](concepts/hot-reload.md).
+Go ahead and try modifying either the Markdown content in `./content` or the Haskell source in `./src/Main.hs`, and observe how the web view updates [[hot-reload|instantly]].

 {.last}
 [Next]{.next}, [in the tutorial](start/tutorial.md) let's try using this template repo to create a basic website.